Erandelax/fonline-roleplay-server/_posts/2019-01-31-back-to-work-n-concepts.md

 ## Shooter mode controls & Non-targeting combat

 That's just a progress since October (from the Long Journey project).
+On its way to get reworked from scratch.

 Turn on subtitles visibility for the first one if u need more details.

 <iframe width="100%" height="400px" src="https://www.youtube.com/embed/JyKKjhA_06w" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>